JustinLove/junkyard_wars/README.md

 Most metal comes via reclaim.

 - All units leave wrecks.
-- All features are reclaimable (rocks, trees, random metal bits on metal planets)
+- All features are reclaimable (trees < rocks < random metal bits on metal planets)
+- Metal spots are reclaimable for signifcant but finite metal
-- Metal extractors produce 1 metal; possibly useful but not enough by itself
+- Metal extractors have been thrown into limbo by above change
 - Basic Combat Fab is the Junkyard Dog - a cheap scavenger that can also build mex.

 ## Planned Features